Gruximillian/sequential-keybinding/README.md

 Finally, we are ready to do what we wanted, change the background based on the sequence of keys that user has entered.

 If the user enters the correct key sequence, we need to grab an element on the page and update its background according the the user input.
-That seem like we need to have a check for the correct key sequence.
+That seems like we need to have a check for the correct key sequence.
 While that is almost certainly true in most cases, in this one it is not.
 The nature of this problem allows us to skip the check if we are ok with what happens if the key sequence is not correct.
 What do I mean by this?
 Let me explain in detail.

 If we want to change the background image using CSS, we will need to update the url for the image.
 If the images are named the same as the key sequences, then all we need to do is to read the input, make it a string, and set that as the url for the background image.
 The interesting thing is that if the image does not exist, the background will not be shown.
 Which means that in cases where we do have an image displayed, and then type something that does not match an existing image url, the background image will be gone.
 In this case I am ok with that, therefore the check if the url is correct is not needed.
 But if we would like to keep the currently displayed image, then that check will be necessary.
 Let's do it the simple way, that is, without that check.